Mechanical Engineering Research

 Dr. Ilya Mingareev's research is in the areas of laser-assisted processing of high-performance materials, fundamentals of laser-matter interactions using ultrashort-pulsed lasers, time- and space-resolved investigations of ultrafast physical phenomena, micro- and nano-processing of advanced materials with ultrafast lasers, direct laser writing of integrated photonics devices in visible and infrared spectral ranges, and new methodologies for Laser Additive Manufacturing (LAM) of metals, ceramics and high-temperature compounds.

 Dr. Hamidreza Najafi’s research has been in the areas of heat transfer, thermal systems design and optimization, energy efficiency and renewable energy systems.
-His recent research works have been focused on inverse heat condcution problems, energy efficiency and renewable energy systems.
-Some of his research contributions include designing and optimization of net zero energy buildings and developing filter based solutions for inverse heat conduction problems (IHCP’s) for real-time heat flux estimation using transient temperature data.
+His recent research works have been focused on inverse heat conduction problems, energy efficiency and renewable energy systems.
+Some of his research contributions include designing and optimization of net zero energy buildings and developing filter-based solutions for inverse heat conduction problems (IHCP’s) for real-time heat flux estimation using transient temperature data.

 Dr. Chiradeep Sen's research interests include design theory and methodology, formal representations and reasoning in engineering, design cognition, AI for design, design for X, additive manufacturing, and knowledge-based engineering systems.
 His research is funded by the National Science Foundation, General Motors Company, and the United States Council for Automotive Research (USCAR).
 In his current NSF-funded research project, Dr. Sen is studying the human processes of design in terms of information transformations between various representations, including those in the cognitive domain (in the brain) and those on external media such as paper.